IRTakan/Credit-Risk-Classification/README.md

 The dataset of 77,536 data points was split into training and testing sets.
 The training set was used to build an initial logistic regression model (Logistic Regression Model 1) using the LogisticRegression module from scikit-learn.
 Logistic Regression Model 1 was then applied to the testing dataset.
 The purpose of the model was to determine whether a loan to the borrower in the testing set would be low- or high-risk and results are summarized below.

 Two different Logistic Regression models were created by using the original data set and randomy over resampled data set (to get rid of the imbalances).
 In the end, their results -which was gathered with scikit-learn library- were compared.
 The resampled data was used to build a new logistic regression model (Logistic Regression Model 2).
-The purpose of Logistic Regression Model 2 was to determine whether a loan to the borrower in the testing set would be low- or high-risk.
+The purpose of Logistic Regression Model 2 was to determine whether a loan to the borrower in the testing set would be low or high-risk.

 --Results--